Skip to content

 About Imi Lo

 With three master’s degrees in Mental Health (University of Queensland), Buddhist Studies (University of Hong Kong), and Global Cultures (King’s College London), Imi brings an interdisciplinary perspective to her work.
-After over a decade of clinical practice as a psychotherapist and art therapist, including work with Médecins Sans Frontières and the UK National Health Service, Imi transitioned to philosophical counselling.
+After more than a decade of clinical practice as a psychotherapist and art therapist, including work with Médecins Sans Frontières and the UK National Health Service, she transitioned to independent consulting and philosophical counselling.

 Hi!
 I am Imi.
 I work with highly intense, curious, existentially aware humans.